 This tool is designed to provide BC businesses with a simple and quick way to determine if you:

-- Qualify for the ‘under 1 tonne’ regulatory exemption
+- Qualify for the ‘under 1,000 kg’ regulatory exemption

-This tool is intended to provide guidance.
-The assessment tool is based on some assumptions.
-For more information about assumptions related to your business, please call MMBC’s Steward Services team on 1-888-980-9549 or email: firstname.lastname@example.org
+Please note the tool is intended to provide guidance and is based on some assumptions.
+For more information about assumptions related to your business, please call MMBC’s Steward Services team on 1-888-980-9549 or email: firstname.lastname@example.org.

 No personal data or information is captured or stored from this assessment tool.

-On April 10, 2014, MMBC held a webinar to introduce the small business assessment tool.
+On April 10, 2014, MMBC held a webinar to introduce the Online Assessment Tool.